ethanrasmussen/cheese-touch-bot/README.md

 ![Example of Cheese Touch Bot in action!](https://github.com/ethanrasmussen/cheese-touch-bot/blob/master/cheesetouch.PNG)

 ## To add to your server:
-Within `assets.py` enter your bot tokens, guild/server ID, and (optionally) the initial cheese-touch holder.
+Within `assets.py` enter your bot token and (optionally) the initial cheese-touch holder.
 The initial cheese-touch holder can be left as `None`.
 If this is the case, then you'll need to use the `ct init [user]` command.

 ## TODO List:
 * Update poke command to ensure the poked user is on the server & isn't a bot